MBenincasa/geo-weather-chrome-extension/README.md

 - Displays the current temperature in Celsius.
 - Shows a brief description of the current weather conditions.
 - Provides additional information such as humidity, wind speed, rainfall, and snowfall (if available).
+- Provides air pollution data, including Air Quality Index (AQI) and concentrations of various pollutants like CO, NO, NO2, O3, SO2, PM2.5, PM10, and NH3.

 ## How it Works